OliverD2000/OSMC-Control-Panel/README.md

 # OSMC-Contro-Panel
 ## Introduction

-Hello guys, this is my guide to an OSMC-Control-Panel which allows  you to control your music with your easy-to-build Control-Panel.
-After you built it you're able to Play/Pause a song, let the previous or the next song play and even change the volume up and down.
+Hello guys, this is my guide to an OSMC-Control-Panel, which allows you to control your music with your easy-to-build Control-Panel.
+After you built it, you're able to Play/Pause a song, let the previous or the next song play and even change the volume up and down.

 This is a private project shared for everyone who wants to build a Mulitmedia-Device for your living room or anywhere else.
 You need at least a little knowledge about electronics.I used a Windows Computer during the project.
 It is not tested for Mac in Linux system.
-Most of the time you do the same things in Windows as in Mac, but I try to put in links for Mac users.
-I'm not that familiar with Linux Systems so I can't provide links for Linux.
+Most of the time the downloadable software can be used on Mac, too.
+Linux has different software or has the software you need already integrated.

-This project is exentdable as you wish, If you want to build also button for controlling the menu of OSMC itself, there will be a extension of this guide soon.
+This project is exentdable as you wish.
+If you want to build also button for controlling the menu of OSMC itself, there will be a extension of this guide soon.

 ## What you need